 A crash victim who is hurt or a family member whose loved one is killed can point to the other driver’s impairment as evidence of negligence that entitles the victim to injury or wrongful death compensation.

 Ryan Kuhl, a wrongful death attorney in Naples, can assist surviving family members in proving negligence and making a claim for compensation for the losses caused by their loved one’s death.
-Contact him at The Kuhl Law Firm for help as soon as possible after a collision with a drugged driver to learn more about your rights and options for pursuing full and fair compensation.
+Contact him at The Kelleher Firm for help as soon as possible after a collision with a drugged driver to learn more about your rights and options for pursuing full and fair compensation.